Jump to main content

 STEP 2: Potential Lab Work

 A representative will arrange for a convenient time and location for lab work.
 Prepare for the visit by having your government-issued photo identification available.
-If possible, for the 12 hours prior to the appointment, avoid strenuous exercise, limit salt and high cholesterol food, refrain from alcohol intake, limit caffeine and nicotine consumption, and drink a glass of water just before the appointment.
+For the 12 hours prior, avoid strenuous exercise, limit salt and high-cholesterol food, refrain from alcohol intake, limit caffeine and nicotine consumption.
+Finally, drink a glass of water just before the appointment

 timeline image